parkerkh/Jutted-BMOCZ/README.md

 # Jutted-BMOCZ

 This repository accompanies the article "Jutted BMOCZ for Non-Coherent OFDM", which proposes an asymmetric zero constellation for BMOCZ, called jutted BMOCZ (J-BMOCZ), and studies its application to non-coherent OFDM.
 The repository includes the following:
-  1) sample MATLAB functions related to J-BMOCZ, Huffman BMOCZ, and zero stability;
+  1) sample MATLAB functions for J-BMOCZ, Huffman BMOCZ, and zero stability;
+  2) affine cyclically permutable code implementations;
-  2) live scripts providing examples of concepts discussed in the paper;
+  2) live scripts covering examples of concepts discussed in the paper;
-  3) a software-defined radio (SDR) demo utilizing a BMOCZ-based OFDM waveform.
+  3) a software-defined radio demo of non-coherent BMOCZ-based OFDM.

 <div align="center">